Apple redesigns accessibility site to showcase tips for vision, hearing and other areas

 And Apple this year has highlighted accessibility-focused apps in the App Store and featured video tutorials on its YouTube page.
 Before Wednesday's crop of new videos, Apple had more than 20 how-to posts related to accessibility features.

-Discuss: Apple redesigns accessibility site to showcase tips for vision, hearing and other areas
+Discuss: Apple accessibility site redesign showcases tips on vision, hearing and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.